 In order to approve Samba for sending emails on behalf of your chosen sender, you have to set it as your e-mail service provider by setting your DNS records correctly.

-DNS records are used for validation of your domain.
+DNS records are used for the validation of your domain.
 The DNS settings can usually be found in the administration of your domain hosting.
 These records are inscribed into the header of the e-mail.
 Thanks to the correct DNS records settings, the e-mail is much less likely to end up in SPAM.

 Which DNS records Samba needs

-Samba requires DKIM and SPF records as an anti-spam protection.
+Samba requires DKIM and SPF records as anti-spam protection.
 The specific form of these records can be found in Settings – E-mailing integration.
 It’s also recommended to set up an MX record.

 DNS records settings

-DNS settings is a part of the administration of your web hosting.
+DNS setting is a part of the administration of your web hosting.

 - If your domain doesn’t have any SPF record (TXT type, that starts with “v=spf1…”), create a new one with values displayed in the Samba app.

-- If you domain has already a SPF record, Samba shows you the final form of the record.
-For example if your current SPF record looks like this:
+- If your domain has already an SPF record, Samba shows you the final form of the record.
+For example, if your current SPF record looks like this:

 v=spf1 a mx include:your.old.record.com ~all